Eero556/Portfolio_/dokumentation.md

 - ReactJS
 - SCSS includes flex and grid.
-- Boostrap mostly used in social icons.
+- Boostrap footer made with it
 - Git and Visual Studio Code
 - Github Pages to display it to the web insted of localhost

 1. Homepage
-- Homepage where info about me and my skills listed
+- Homepage where info about me and my skills listed.
+Social buttons have tooltip animation!

 ![](https://github.com/Eero556/Portfolio_/blob/main/Images/portfolio1.PNG)

 2. Experiencepage

-- Experiencepage where i list my most important career events like jobs and degrees
+- Experiencepage where i list my most important career events like jobs and degrees.
+Using react-vertical-timeline-component library to display it as timeline.
 ![](https://github.com/Eero556/Portfolio_/blob/main/Images/portfolio2.PNG)

 3. ProjectListpage

-- ProjectListpahe where i list all my "good" projects that i see as good practices.
+- ProjectListpage where i list all my "good" projects that i see as good practices.
 ![](https://github.com/Eero556/Portfolio_/blob/main/Images/portfolio3.PNG)

 4. ProjectDisplaypage

 -ProjectDisplayPage where induvidual project information can be seen.
 Also added video to make little introduction of the product.